MicroStrategy 9 promises voice queries, hyper-targeted intelligence

-MicroStrategy launched a new release of its longstanding business intelligence platform today, MicroStrategy 9, and it comes with big promises.
+MicroStrategy today launched a new release of its longstanding business intelligence platform, MicroStrategy 9, that comes with big promises.

 “Just by walking into a room, the information that’s relevant to why you’re there is served up to you, popping up on any device or nearby surface,” reads the press release.

-It also promises that salespeople will be able to pull intelligence from the platform via simple voice queries such as “How many new social media followers did we get in Q3?”
-And that if they hover over a highlighted company or contact name in an email, website, or applications like Salesforce, the platform will serve up a “HyperCard” — a digital card containing key data about customers, products, and people as well as a suggested next action.
+The company also promises that salespeople will be able to pull intelligence from the platform via simple voice queries, such as “How many new social media followers did we get in Q3?”
+And it says that hovering over a highlighted company or contact name in an email, website, or applications like Salesforce will serve up a “HyperCard” — a digital card containing key data about customers, products, and people, as well as a suggested next action.

-MicroStrategy sees this launch as a remake of traditional analytics, where the platform knows where you are and what information you want, and can deliver that information with minimal human effort.
+MicroStrategy sees this launch as a remake of traditional analytics, with the platform now able to know where you are and what information you want and to deliver that information with minimal human effort.

 “Information about customers, products, and employees naturally surfaces — with zero clicks — at a glance on a screen, by voice, or even through the lens of a camera,” said CEO Michael Saylor.